 Maybe that’s how the legend continues.
 You can’t have a trail; no paper trails.
 “Yeah, I wrote this in a day.”

 Yeah, maybe he just anticipates needs way in advance.
 Or like puts his code through some obfuscation every single time so it looks like it’s slightly different… I don’t know what it was.
 But yeah, his code was – it was a trip to try to understand, though.
 There was never a consistent pattern to the craziness.
 It was like he just woke up every day and thought, “What new, weird programming pattern can I abuse here to write this application?”
 Services that were pure functions, that like I literally do not understand why they existed… Clients that were just like these super-thick clients that – like I mentioned in the article, completely empty classes.
 Classes – I did not exaggerate in the article.
 They were empty classes.
 They had a class definition, method definitions, but there was no code in any of the methods.
-And it was all to like build up a structure, and the hierarchy would go like 10 layers deep of inheritance… And there was [unintelligible 00:52:57.27] structure that then would become a pipe-delimited string sent over a socket.
+And it was all to like build up a structure, and the hierarchy would go like 10 layers deep of inheritance… And there was all to build up structure that then would become a pipe-delimited string sent over a socket.

 What…?